fieldtrip/website/template/atlas.md

 Following the segmentation and meshing of your individual participant with [recon-all](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all), you can find a similar `surf` and `label` directory for your participant.
 Reading the individual parcellation with the anatomical labels is therefore similar to reading them from the fsaverage template.

-## FSL atlasses
+## FSL atlases

-The [FMRIB Software Library](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) (FSL) release comes with a number of [atlasses](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases) that you can also read directly into FieldTrip.
+The [FMRIB Software Library](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) (FSL) release comes with a number of [atlases](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases) that you can also read directly into FieldTrip.

     >> cd /opt/fsl/6.0.6/data/atlases  % or wherever your FSL is installed
     >> talairach = ft_read_atlas('Talairach.xml')